dronekit/dronekit-python/docs/guide/migrating.rst

 Installation
 ============

-DKPY 2.0 is installed from `pip` on all platforms - see :ref:`get-started` for more information.
+DKPY 2.0 is now installed from `pip` on all platforms - see :ref:`get-started` for more information.

+Installation is generally simpler than on DK 1.x because there are far fewer dependencies (both MAVProxy and numpy are no longer needed).

 .. note::

-    The DroneKit-Python Windows installer is no longer needed.
-Installation is generally simpler than on DK 1.x because MAVProxy is not a dependency.
+    * The DroneKit-Python Windows installer cannot be used for DKPY2.x (and is no longer needed).
+    * One implication of the reduced dependencies is that it should now be easier to use other Python distributions (like ActivePython - although this has not been verified!)

 Launching scripts